Electric-Coin-Company/zcash-docs/source/rtd_pages/rtd_docs/payment_api.rst

       * - address
         - *Accepts both private and transparent addresses.*
       * - amount
-        - *JSON format double-precision number with 1 ZC expressed as 1.00000000.*
+        - *JSON format double-precision number with 1 ZEC expressed as 1.00000000.*
       * - memo
         - | *Metadata expressed in hexadecimal format.
 Limited to 512 bytes, the*
           | *current size of the memo field of a private transaction.
 Zero padding*
           | *is automatic.*

 .. _Accounting: